oracle/weblogic-kubernetes-operator/site/scaling.md

 *	Validate that the WebLogic cluster, identified by `clusterName`, exists.
 *	Verify that the specified WebLogic cluster has a sufficient number of configured servers to satisfy the scaling request.
 *	Initiate scaling by setting the `replicas` property within the corresponding domain resource, which can be done in either:
-  *	A `clusterStartup` entry, if defined within its cluster list.
+  *	A `cluster` entry, if defined within its cluster list.
-  *	At the domain level, if not defined in a `clusterStartup` entry and the `startupControl` property is set to `AUTO`.
+  *	At the domain level, if not defined in a `cluster` entry.

 In response to a change to either `replicas` property, in the domain resource, the operator will increase or decrease the number of pods (Managed Servers) to match the desired replica count.